-A bachelor degree with a 2:1 (Hons) in English Literature or a related subject.
+A bachelor degree with a 2:1 (hons) in English literature, or a degree scheme that includes a significant proportion of English Literature content, or a related subject.

 We accept a range of international equivalent qualifications.
-For more information contact the School of English admissions team
+Contact the Postgraduate Admissions Office for more information.

 English language requirements